stu-savills/savills-node-playground/README.md

 }
 ```

 The API should accept a `language` header whose value can be either `en` or `fr`, we would expect requests with the `en` value to return properties with `GBP` currency values, and `EUR` currency values for `fr` language header respectively.
-We would like this functionality implemented through the use of middleware.
+We would like this functionality implemented in your preferred way that would lead to maintainable and extensible code.

 The endpoint should be able to filter properties based on `min_price` and `max_price` query parameters to find the properties within the given price range.
 If you have time maybe you could also filter on `is_sold` and `is_help_to_buy` query parameters.